noobSrijon/EventWise/README.md

 3. Configure the application settings:

-   - Update the database configurations in `config.py`.
+   - Update the admin panel credential configurations in `config.py`.
-   - Set up the SMS gateway API credentials in `config.py` for sending SMS confirmations.
+   - Set up the SMS gateway API credentials in `config.py` for sending SMS confirmations and you may also change the API URL with your provider's URL.

 4. Run the application: